wso2/streaming-integrator-tooling/README.md

 1. Clone or download the source code from this repository.
 2. Run the `mvn clean install` from the root directory of the repository
-3. The generated Streaming Integrator distribution can be found at `streaming-integrator-tooling/modules/distribution/target/wso2si-tooling-<version>.zip`
+3. The generated Streaming Integrator Tooling distribution can be found at `streaming-integrator-tooling/modules/distribution/target/wso2si-tooling-<version>.zip`

 ## Getting Started